simmwill/coolors/README.md

 ## Basic usage

-There are two basic functions that make this package useful:
+There are three functions that make this package useful:

   - `palette_coolors()` generates a color palette (choosing a random base palette by default)
   - `coolors_history()` recalls the current session’s history of generated palettes
+  - `shuffle_pal()` allows you to change specific colors in a generated palette

 Let’s test them out\!
 First, we’ll generate some random color palettes using repeated calls to `palette_coolors()`.